gumaerc-testorg/hst.410j-spring-2007/content/pages/syllabus.md

 Grade
 -----

 Because of the project-oriented nature of this subject, grades will depend strongly on the final project.
 It should be noted that this project grade itself has several components which will be graded separately (e.g., proposal, first draft, written critique, etc.).
 In addition, your final presentation will be graded on several metrics (technical content, effective use of slides, clarity of presentation, etc.).
-More detail on grading is provided in the [assignments]({{< baseurl >}}/pages/assignments) section of this site.
+More detail on grading is provided in the {{% resource_link 4f2b0741-d31e-db33-da19-e7b244bfdc33 "assignments" %}} section of this site.
 The weighting factors for determining letter grades are:

 {{< tableopen >}}
 {{< theadopen >}}